How to enter

 • Shortlists will not be disclosed or made public in any way.

-• As a part of this shortlisting process, individuals may be contacted to ask for more information to support or clarify an entry.
+• As part of this shortlisting process, individuals may be contacted to ask for more information to support or clarify an entry.

 Good to know